Imagine being a poet, possessed by a fairy-lover, who provides you with inspiration.

 There has been much speculation about the meaning of John Keats’ poem La Belle Dame Sans Merci, the beautiful lady without mercy.
 It might be an allusion to the Consumption; it might be a reference to one of young Keats’ unrequited loves (there were more than one).

-Or maybe it is exactly what it appears to be: an ode to a dark fairy lover, a leannán sí – like being who drains the life force from her lovers.
+Or maybe it is exactly what it appears to be: an ode to a dark fairy lover, a leannán sí – a being who drains the life force from her lovers.

 Maybe it’s all three.
 Keats’ can’t tell us, and the leannán sí remain as silent as the birds in his poem.